The Basics of Cloud Infrastructure Management

 You’ve probably heard before about the dichotomy cloud vs. on premise.
 Let’s see what this means for IT infrastructure.

 On-premise infrastructure refers to having your servers, storage, and networking equipment physically located within your premises or data centers under your direct control.
-In contrast, Cloud Infrastructure involves hosting your resources on the infrastructure provided by a third-party cloud service provider that takes care of the hardware, software updates, security, and other operational aspects.
+In contrast, Cloud Infrastructure involves hosting your resources on the infrastructure provided by a third-party cloud hosting provider that takes care of the hardware, software updates, security, and other operational aspects.

 The main difference lies in ownership and management (and, basically, responsibility).
 With an On-premise infrastructure, you are responsible for the capital expenditure, maintenance, and management of the entire infrastructure stack.